dod-advana/gamechanger-data/dataPipelines/scripts/README.md

 * **parse.sh**: parses a given directory of raw pdfs/metadata to a specified output directory.
 This basically just calls the _common.document_parser pdf-to-json_ function.

 * **email_notifications_utils.sh**: a script that's sourced in _run_prod_gc_crawler_downloader.sh_
   to send email notifications for crawler statuses when ingests are run.

+# How to get the scripts running
+Near the top of each script are four parameters that are often changed
+* The ElasticSearch